-Common sources include cooling towers, swimming pools, domestic hot-water systems, fountains, and similar dissemination that tap into a public water supply.
+Common sources where Legionella may be found environmentally include: cooling towers, swimming pools, domestic hot-water systems, fountains, and similar dissemination that tap into a public water supply.
 Natural sources of Legionella include freshwater ponds and creeks.
-Once inside a host, incubation may take up to two weeks.

 Do-It-Yourself Legionella Testing Made Easy

 The Legionella Test Kit comes with a water sample collection bottle.
 Use the collection bottle to draw water directly from the test site.

 - When collecting water from a cooling tower, collect a half bottle of water in the bottle, 500 ml.

 - When collecting potable water for testing, collect a full bottle of water, 1000 ml.

 Once the water is collected in the sterilized screw cap collecting bottles, tightly screw on the cap and use the provided materials to return the sample to the laboratory of analysis

 Legionella Test Kit comes with all you need to collect water samples for Legionella screening and laboratory testing is included, there are no hidden fees.

 Testing is provided by Environmental Diagnostics Laboratory (EDLab), an ELITE CDC Certified Laboratory.
 You will receive your final comprehensive lab report with 14 – 21 days.
 Quantitative results are given terms Colony Forming Unit (CFU) to identify the presence of Legionella.